Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 Program Summary

-Commonly known as Ryan White HIV/AIDS Program (RWHAP) Part C Early Intervention Services (EIS), this program is administered by the Health Resources and Services Administration (HRSA) under the U.S. Department of Health and Human Services (HHS), and aims to support comprehensive HIV primary care and support services in outpatient settings for low-income individuals living with HIV.[117]
+Commonly known as Ryan White HIV/AIDS Program (RWHAP) Part C Early Intervention Services (EIS), this program is administered by the Health Resources and Services Administration (HRSA) under the U.S. Department of Health and Human Services (HHS), aims to support comprehensive HIV primary care and support services in outpatient settings for low-income individuals living with HIV.[119]
+Planned Parenthood did not receive funding after 2023 for unknown reasons.[120]

 Lesser Known/Indirect Government Funding